jaranta/epshoe/core/character.md

 Resources can also be combined, forming a shared Resource rating.

+*Resources Cherry:* If you have 8 or more points in Resources, you can try a Resources test with a Difficulty of 2 less once per game session.

 ### Networking Abilities

 There are 7 different networking Abilities, but they all work